Mexican Army Kills Leader of Jalisco New Generation Cartel

 Two others were arrested and armored vehicles, rocket launchers and other arms were seized.
 Three members of the armed forces were wounded and receiving medical treatment.

+"'El Mencho' was a top target for the Mexican and United States government as one of the top traffickers of fentanyl into our homeland," she wrote.
+She commended Mexico's military for its work.

+"Ever since President (Claudia) Sheinbaum has been in power, the army has been way more confrontational, combative against criminal groups in Mexico," said David Mora, analyst for International Crisis Group in Mexico.
+"This is signaling to the U.S. that if we keep cooperating, sharing intelligence, Mexico can do it, we don't need U.S. troops on Mexican soil."

-The killing of the powerful drug lord set off several hours of roadblocks with burning vehicles in Jalisco and other states.
-Such tactics are commonly used by the cartels to block military operations.
-Jalisco canceled school in the state for Monday.
+The killing of the drug lord set off several hours of roadblocks with burning vehicles, tactics commonly used by the cartels to block military operations.

-Videos circulating on social media showed plumes of smoke billowing over the tourist city of Puerto Vallarta in Jalisco, and people sprinting through the airport of the state's capital in panic.
+Videos circulating on social media showed smoke billowing over the tourist city of Puerto Vallarta in Jalisco, and people sprinting through the airport of the state's capital in panic.

-On Sunday afternoon, Air Canada announced it was suspending flights to Puerto Vallarta “due to an ongoing security situation” and advised customers not to go to their airport.
+Air Canada announced it was suspending flights to Puerto Vallarta "due to an ongoing security situation" and advised customers not to go to their airport.
+A number of Mexican and international airlines also canceled flights.

-In Guadalajara, the state capital, burning vehicles blocked roads.
-Mexico's second-largest city is scheduled to host matches during this summer's soccer World Cup.
+In Guadalajara, burning vehicles blocked roads and businesses shuttered just months before Mexico's second-largest city is scheduled to host matches during this summer's soccer World Cup.

-The U.S. State Department warned U.S. citizens in Jalisco, Tamaulipas, Michoacan, Guerrero and Nuevo Leon states to remain in safe places due to the ongoing security operations.
+The U.S. State Department warned U.S. citizens in Jalisco, Tamaulipas, Michoacan, Guerrero, and Nuevo Leon states to remain in safe places due to the security operations.
 Canada's embassy in Mexico warned its citizens in Puerto Vallarta to shelter in place and generally to keep a low profile in Jalisco.

-Jalisco Gov. Pablo Lemus told residents to stay at home and suspended public transportation.
+Jalisco Gov. Pablo Lemus told residents to stay at home, suspended public transportation and said that the state was "living through critical hours."

 The U.S. State Department had offered a reward of up to $15 million for information leading to the arrest of El Mencho.
-The Jalisco New Generation Cartel, known as CJNG, is one of the most powerful and fastest growing criminal organizations in Mexico and was born in 2009.
+The Jalisco New Generation Cartel is one of the most powerful and fastest growing criminal organizations in Mexico and began operating around 2009.

 The Jalisco cartel has been one of the most aggressive cartels in its attacks on the military — including on helicopters — and is a pioneer in launching explosives from drones and installing mines.